About the Project

 Please ensure you select the academic session 2019-20 when making your application in the academic year field and click on the Research radio button.

-General enquiries should be made to Ramon Rios Torres at [email protected]
+General enquiries should be made to Ramon Rios Torres at [Email Address Removed].
+Any queries on the application process should be made to [Email Address Removed]

 Applications will be considered in the order that they are received, and the position will be considered filled when a suitable candidate has been identified